 This could be an issue if you’re looking for something really mild.
 On the aggressive side, you can go as high as 11 for an incredibly close shave.

 There will be a steeper learning curve if you’re transitioning from a cartridge razor.
 Since this razor is heavy, you’ll need to slightly tweak the way you hold this razor.

 Avoid putting any weight and let the blade do the work for you.

 Another quick would be the way you load the blade.
 On one side of the shaving head are notches that you need to line up for the blade to load correctly.

 If you don’t put two pieces in the right order, you’ll screw up the alignment and have a bad shave.

 The two-piece design makes loading easy.
 To load the blade, just turn the knob at the bottom until the top cap comes off.

 Line up the DE blade on the posts then put back the handle.

 This razor is around an inch longer than the short version of the Merkur Progress.
-Handle length is approximately 4 inches with a crisscross grooves for better grip.
+Handle length is approximately 3.5 inches with crisscross grooves for better grip.

 |Model||Parker Variant Adjustable|